dnr/styx/README.md

 Why would you want to do this?
 When transitioning a system to use Styx for more packages, it would be nice to be able to do diffs from existing packages, even if they weren't installed with Styx.
-This lets you do that: you can vaporize all or most of your Nix store (without consuming any extra disk space), then install (either mount or materialize) new packages with Styx and take advantage of diffs from the existing ones.
+This lets you do that: you can vaporize all or most of your Nix store (without consuming much extra disk space), then install (either mount or materialize) new packages with Styx and take advantage of diffs from the existing ones.